발우공양

 Pyogobeoseot-naengmyeon

-(Cold noodle with spicy shiitakemushroom and pear sauce)
+(Cold noodle with spicy shiitake mushroom & pear)

 Youmi(Main Course)